Welcome to COSC 1336

 It is very important that you code the examples.
 After you have coded an example, verify that it functions as shown in the output.
 Then save the working version and make copies to work from so that you do not risk corrupting your original, working version.

 I recommend the following approach when working through the text descriptions and code in the course.
 If possible, it is extremely beneficial for a software developer to use multiple monitors.
 Given the relatively low cost of sufficient monitors and a dual-monitor video card, the benefits are well worth the professional investment.
 First, open the chapter text explanations in the left monitor.
 Then, in the same chapter, scroll to the code in the right monitor.
 Read the text on the left while reviewing the code on the right.
+Use the same technique when comparing source code to its output.
 That is also an effective strategy when writing code.
 Add and make changes to code in one monitor while observing the output in the other.
 If you cannot use two monitors, then open two vertical windows on the same monitor to work through the course material.
 Be sure to code the projects as described in the chapter examples.
 Visual inspection of the code is not enough to learn the material.

 As you progress through the chapters keep in mind that, when describing content in a code or image diagram, the text descriptions will 'always' refer to images below the text.
 This consistency is by design and is intended to make it easier for the reader to follow the text-to-image conversation.